LaQuan Stallworth: High school

-LaQuan attended Silsbee High school, which was coached by Kim Albers, started all 4 years, 2 State Tournaments Championships Runner-up and Gatorade (WBCA) All-American throughout all 4 years.
+LaQuan attended Silsbee High school, which was coached by Kim Albers, started all 4 years, 2 State Tournaments Championships Runner-up and Gatorade All-American throughout all 4 years.
 She received awards such as MVP of District (4 years) and All-State 1st Team (4 years).
 Newcomer of the Year as a freshman in high school.
 Stallworth's high school jersey was retired in 1995.
+She recorded over 3,349 points in her high school career.
 Stallworth received the proclamation from the Mayor of Silsbee and placed on the Wall of Fame at Silsbee High School in 2016.
-She recorded 4,334 points at Silsbee High School.
 She was named one of the Top 100 Century athletes in the State of Texas.